 St Gregory the Great is a multicultural, multilingual school.
 Almost 45% of our students speak one or more languages other than English.
 They come from approximately 50 countries around the world and speak approximately 80 different languages.
-Our staff too is also multilingual, speaking 25 languages as first languages in addition to English.
+Our staff body is also multilingual, speaking 25 languages as first languages in addition to English.
 This great diversity means that we often have students arriving from other countries for a variety of reasons.
 Some come for a short time with parents who have been posted; others come to make new lives.
-This diversity also means that St Gregory needs and has a strong EAL Department.